Asset poverty

 By any measure, poverty in the United States is increasing.
 In 2010, the country saw the poverty rate for individuals rise to 15.1 percent, the highest level in nearly two decades.
 More than 46 million people now live below the federal poverty line of $22,350 for a family of four.
-However, the official poverty rate released annually by the Census Bureau highlights just one aspect of household finances, namely the percentage of people with insufficient income to cover their day-to-day expenses.
+However, the official poverty rate, released annually by the Census Bureau, highlights only one aspect of household finances: the percentage of people with insufficient income to cover their day-to-day expenses.
 It does not count the number of families who have insufficient resources – money in the bank or assets such as a home or a car – to meet emergencies or longer-term needs.
-When these longer-term needs are factored in, substantially more people in the United States today are facing a future of limited hope for long-term financial security.
+When these longer-term needs are factored in, substantially more people in the United States today face a future with limited hope for long-term financial security.

 According to the CFED 2013 Assets & Opportunity Scorecard, 44 percent of households – nearly half of Americans – are living in liquid asset poverty.
-These families do not have the savings or other assets to cover basic expenses (equivalent to what could be purchased with a poverty level income) for three months if a layoff or other emergency leads to loss of income.
+These families do not have the savings or other assets to cover basic expenses (equivalent to what could be purchased with a poverty-level income) for three months if a layoff or other emergency leads to loss of income.

-The term asset poverty is also used in a low-income / poor countries context, where the poverty line may be taken at the international standard of $1.25 per day (or sometimes $2 per day).
-Poor rural families in particular do not receive, say, $1 each day; but rather this is a daily average (or corresponds to a yearly average of $365).
+The term asset poverty is also used in the context of low-income/poor countries, where the poverty line may be set at the international standard of $1.25 per day (or sometimes $2 per day).
+Poor rural families, in particular, do not receive, say, $1 each day; rather, this is a daily average (or corresponds to a yearly average of $365).
 The asset poor might by chance have income above the poverty line for a time like a month, but their level of assets predict they will be poor in an average month.